steffest/BassoonTracker/readme.md

 Missing features and bugs
  - Not much disk operations yet, you can load new modules and samples by drag-dropping them on the interface
+ - export to wav is currently limited to the current pattern (due to memory issues)
  - Some "Extended" effects are not implemented yet and probably wont as they are very rarely used: E4,E5,E6,E7, E9, E12, E14, E15
  - The sample editor needs fleshing out.
+ - no undo/redo functionality yet
+ - no range select/copy/paste functionality yet

 Note: if you use an AZERTY keyboard, you can set that option in the settings to have the correct layout when playing notes on your computer keyboard.